 Essay writing - decoding questions, planning, structuring, editing, proofreading, interpreting and applying feedback.

 Revision strategies - timetabling, organising for success, researching, developing memory aides.

 Our tutorials also help identify and explore each tutee’s individual learning style (ILS), so that they can learn to process information in a manner that is most effective, motivating and rewarding for them.

-We tutor in the comfort of your home, online (via Skype, Zoom or FaceTime), or at the home of one of our specialist tutors, at a time that is most convenient for you.
+We tutor in the comfort of your home, online (via Skype, Zoom, Teams or FaceTime), or at the home of one of our specialist tutors, at a time that is most convenient for you.